modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 distributed software systems (ranging from the cloud to the Internet of Things).
 He has been active in the MODELS community for more than 10 years, including 9 accepted papers.
-Since 2007, Brice published more than 60 peer- reviewed papers totaling more than 1900 citations, including 10 papers at MODELS.
+Since 2007, Brice published more than 60 peer-reviewed papers totaling more than 1900 citations, including 10 papers at MODELS.

 **[Jakob Høgenes](https://www.sintef.no/en/all-employees/employee/?empId=5340)** is a research scientist at SINTEF